{Rivermate | 10 Ways to Avoid Work Burnout for Remote Employees

 5. Connect with your team.

-Even in forced homestays and remote work, it is necessary that we reconnect with our team even at least once a week through a conference call or video call.
-This does not only remind everyone about productivity and progress reports but also strengthens the support network.
-Each team member can also check on each other and ask how every one is coping with work and see who needs assistance.
-Although virtual, you will find it somehow energizing to feel human interaction from time to time.
+This not only reminds everyone about productivity and progress reports but also strengthens the support network.
+Each team member can also check on each other, ask how everyone is coping with work, and see who needs assistance.
+Although virtual and work-related, you will find it energizing to feel human interaction from time to time.

 6. Adjust to new office dynamics.

-The lack of face-to-face interaction and communications may also be a source of work burnout.
-It will be beneficial to the team if you sit down and try to meet the priorities, objectives, and targets of the different projects all of you are working on.
-This way, you can manage expectations and be able to deliver whatever goals you may plan to achieve.
-Additionally, it reduces reduces the amount of backlog that could potentially stress you out in the next weeks.
+The lack of face-to-face interaction and communication may also be a source of work burnout.
+It would benefit the team if you sat down and tried to meet the priorities, objectives, and targets of the different projects you are all working on.

 7. Turn off notifications.

 There is no hard-fast rule to be online all the time just because you are working from home.
 Your boss and your colleagues understand that you do not work the whole day and you also have your own life to attend to.
 This means that you should manage your notifications after working.
-You may feel anxious for every alert that you hear from your messaging apps and email.
-But the truth is, there is no need to check on your devices every minute to see if you have a new message.
-Just check them during your work hours!

 8. Choose and maintain both physical and mental exercise.

-9. Encourage vacation or time off.
+9. Use vacation, sick days, or time off.

 10. Be kind to yourself.

-Think of a better work-life balance.
-The better you are in your personal life, the better employee you will be.
-Take short breaks in your week.
 You can look into your interests or new hobbies that can uplift your well-being.
-Through these little activities in your timeline, you will see that you have a better attitude to everyday life and you might find you are looking forward to work.
+Through these little activities in your timeline, you will see that you have a better attitude to everyday life.

 Remember that work burnout is real and you will never win this battle even if you fight it.
 Above are just some ways to help best avoid work burnout before it even occurs to you.
 You are your greatest challenge and you have to be conscious of how you can stay on top of your game.